wjbg/Lazarov2025--laser-cobonding-data/README.txt

 =======

   The data is organized in the following folders:
-  - `raw`: All raw measurement data as well as the original microscopy images.
+  - `raw': All raw measurement data as well as the original microscopy images.
-  - `clean`: The cleaned data used to generate the graphs in the original publication.
-The data is stored in `CSV` files with clear column names.
+  - `clean': The cleaned data used to generate the graphs in the original publication.
+The data is stored in `CSV' files with clear column names.
-  - `python`: The code used to generate the graphs.
+  - `python': The code used to generate the graphs.
-  - `images`: The images as used in the original publication.
+  - `images': The images as used in the original publication.

-Differential scanning calorimetry (DSC)
+Differential scanning calorimetry (dsc)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  The DSC data can be found in the folder `DSC` and is organized in
+  The dsc data can be found in the folder `dsc' and is organized in
   three subfolders:
-  - `conventional`: standard DSC data to determine the critical cooling
+  - `conventional': standard DSC data to determine the critical cooling
     rate
-  - `flash-dsc`: Flash DSC data to determine the critical cooling rate
+  - `flash-dsc': Flash DSC data to determine the critical cooling rate
-  - `laser-sample`: dsc trace of surface sample from laser-treated
+  - `laser-sample': dsc trace of surface sample from laser-treated
     laminate

-  The `raw` data is provided in the proprietary machine format, while
+  The `raw' data is provided in the proprietary machine format, while
   the cleaned data is provided as CSV files with clear column names.
 The
-  filenames in the `clean/dsc/conventional` folder are structured as
+  filenames in the `clean/dsc/conventional' folder are structured as
   follows:

-  `SXX-YYK-per-min.csv`,
+  `SXX-YYK-per-min.csv',

-  with `XX` the sample number and `YY` the cooling rate in K/min.
+  with `XX' the sample number and `YY' the cooling rate in K/min.
 The
-  `clean/dsc/flash-dsc` filenames are structured as:
+  `clean/dsc/flash-dsc' filenames are structured as:

-  `XXXK-per-s.csv`,
+  `XXXK-per-s.csv',

-  with `XXX` the cooling rate in K/s.
+  with `XXX' the cooling rate in K/s.

 Laser heating
 ~~~~~~~~~~~~~

-  The maximum surface temperature during laser heating, as measured by the thermal camera, is provided in `clean/static-laser-heating`.
-The data is stored directly as `csv` data and is therefore not available in the `raw` folder.
+  The maximum surface temperature during laser heating, as measured by the thermal camera, is provided in `clean/static-laser-heating'.
+The data is stored directly as `csv' data and is therefore not available in the `raw' folder.
 The filenames are structured as:

-  `XXXW-YYYYms.csv`,
+  `XXXW-YYYYms.csv',

-  where `XXX` indicates the laser power and `YYYY` the pulse duration.
+  where `XXX' indicates the laser power and `YYYY' the pulse duration.

 SEM-EDX
 ~~~~~~~

-  The SEM-EDX data can be found in the folder `edx`.
-The `raw` data is
+  The SEM-EDX data can be found in the folder `edx'.
+The `raw' data is
-  provided in a Microsoft Word file with an graph indicating the element
+  provided in a Microsoft Word file with a graph indicating the element
-  count along a predifined path that is indicated in the associated
+  count along a predefined path that is indicated in the associated
-  `tiff` image.
-The `clean` data provides the Bromium count along the
+  `tiff' image.
+The `clean' data provides the Bromine count along the
-  path, with the same `tiff` image stored there for reference too.
+  path, with the same `tiff' image stored there for reference too.

 Mandrel peel data
 ~~~~~~~~~~~~~~~~~

-  The mandrel peel test results are provided in the foler `peel`.
-The data is clearly labelled (`reference`, `treated`, `treated+annealed`) with the last integer (1-5) indicating the sample number.
+  The mandrel peel test results are provided in the folder `peel'.
+The data is clearly labelled (`reference', `treated', `treated+annealed') with the last integer (1-5) indicating the sample number.

 Code
 ====

-  Mention which software (including version) was used to analyze the data and that the scripts can be found in the folder `python`.
+  The data analysis and visualization were performed using Python 3.12.
+  The source scripts are located in the `python/' folder.
+To reproduce the figures, it is recommended to use a virtual environment.

+  You can install the required dependencies using `pip':

+  ,----
+  | pip install -r python/requirements.txt
+  `----

+  Once the dependencies are installed, the scripts should be executed from the `python/' directory to ensure the relative data paths are
+  correct:

+  ,----
+  | cd python
+  | python3 plot-peel-results.py
+  `----